JMK-B/lokisoft.github.io-variant-docs/getting-started/the-unite-development-portal/the-unite-development-portal.md

 ![](Images/Main.GlobalSettings.png)

-> Note: The Variant.Environment.Type setting denotes what type of environment the service is running in.
+> [!Note] The Variant.Environment.Type setting denotes what type of environment the service is running in.
 This then allows the developer to remove certain implementations, endpoints and connectors from the runtime when they are running in environments such as test and prod.

 ## The Services Page